masstortorogamer/Energy-Simulation/README.md

 Update 1.0.3.4

 Now when the Player first starts the game, the game will ask the Player if they wish to build their house when they click on an empty spot.

+Update 1.0.4

+Addead a Windmill Farm that allows the Player to purchase Green Energy for their home.
+(Currently affects all other houses)

+An Energy Graph was added to the game, this will show Player's or AI's power consumption for the day.

+The Energy Graph will change every hour, every hour is a second in game.

+It will reset at Midnight(24).

+Sun Generators will provide 10% Green Energy during Day time.
+Between 6 and 18.

+Energy Coins changed to Reward Coins, and Total amount of earned coins can be seen in Overview.

+Removed the Timed weather alarm and took out Snowstorm for now.